 In an approach that might be described as placemaking rather than masterplanning, we identified creative opportunities for using land that is currently empty or under-utilised, such as car parks, vast empty lawns and a large, little-used playing field.

-Tasked with finding imaginative new ways in which to monetise the campus, we identified creative opportunities to engage artistically with the site and attract new constituencies of users.
-We proposed retaining the magistrates court, a concrete edifice dating from the 1960s, with a low-cost conversion to transform the courtrooms into characterful, agile co-working space for the incubation of micro-businesses and start-ups.
+Tasked with finding imaginative new ways in which to activate the campus, we identified creative opportunities to attract new constituencies of users.
+For example, we proposed retaining the magistrates' court, a fine brutalist building of the 1960s, with a low-cost conversion to transform the courtrooms into characterful, agile co-working space for the incubation of micro-businesses and start-ups.